Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Experimental Setup

 As discussed in Section~\ref{sec:learning_envs}, the real-world setup shown in Fig.~\ref{fig:experiment_setup_overview} is visually similar to the one in the simulator, allowing for direct sim-to-real transfer after training the agents in the simulator.
 Different tissue shapes can be emulated using a flat piece of playdough placed over various small polymeric foams, as shown in Fig.~\ref{fig:experiment_setup_container}.
 Changing the foam's positions results in different surface shapes of the playdough.
 A baking pan ($15 \times 15$ {cm}$^2$) serves as the base container holding all the components within it.

 In the experiments, we first evaluate the performance of the irrigation and suction agents separately on their respective tasks.
 Then, we assess the overall performance of the complete two-step task, which involves irrigating first and then suctioning.
-The robot is controlled at less than 10 Hz in the real world.
+The robot is controlled at around 5 to 10 Hz in the real world, varying due to robot motion execution time at each step.
+We intentionally keep the robot motion slower than in training for safety.
+The obtained model is converted into the ONNX format with default optimizations by ML-Agents and inferred on Intel(R) Core(TM) i7-9700K.
+Image frames are captured from the webcam at each step in an asynchronous manner and fed into the model with the current robot joint state.
+The output actions are set as an incremental joint position target and sent to the dVRK software through its ROS package.